kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 |    Event IDs 4778  |    Terminal Services or RDP                             |
 |    Logon Type 10   |    Terminal Services or RDP                             |

+- To hunt for RDP sessions, look for port 3389
+- Make sure to know the legitimate RDP applications running in your environment
+- RMM Tools - Ghost, Anydesk, TeamViewer, VNC Connect, LogmeIn

 ## Hunting PsExec

 PsExec, part of the SysInternals Suite, is one of the common lateral movement tools, which provides the capability to execute remote commands.
 Due to the way that PsExec works, we can utilize the following Event IDs to hunt for it: